vocol/vocol/README.md

 VoCol - Vocabulary collaboration and build environment.
 =====

+Linked Data vocabularies are a crucial building block of the Semantic Data Web and semantic-aware data-value chains.
-Vocabularies typically reflect a consensus among experts in a certain application domain.
+Vocabularies  reflect a consensus among experts in a certain application domain.
 They are thus implemented in collaboration of domain experts and knowledge engineers.
-Particularly the presence of domain experts with little technical background requires a low-threshold vocabulary engineering methodology.
-This methodology should be implementable without dependencies on complex software components, it should provide collaborators with comprehensible feedback on syntax and semantics errors in a tight loop, and it should give access to a human-readable presentation of the vocabulary.
+Particularly the presence of domain experts with little technical background requires a low-threshold vocabulary engineering environment.

-Inspired by agile software and content development methodologies, the VoCol methodology and tool environment addresses these requirements.
+Inspired by agile software and content development methodologies, the VoCol methodology and tool environment addresses this requirement.
+VoCol is implemented without dependencies on complex software components, it provides collaborators with comprehensible feedback on syntax and semantics errors in a tight loop, and gives access to a human-readable presentation of the vocabulary.
 The VoCol environment is employing loose coupling of validation and documentation generation components on top of a standard Git repository.
-All of these components, even the repository engine, can be exchanged with little effort.
+All VoCol components, even the repository engine, can be exchanged with little effort.

-More information about VoCol can be found in the paper:
+More information about VoCol can be found at http://eis.iai.uni-bonn.de/Projects/VoCol.html and in the paper:
 *VoCol: An Agile Methodology and Environment for Collaborative Vocabulary Development* by Petersen, Niklas ; Halilaj, Lavdim ; Lange, Christoph ; Auer, Sören https://zenodo.org/record/15023